A topic from the subject of Biochemistry in Chemistry.

 Peptide Bonds

-Peptide bonds are formed by the condensation reaction between the amino group of one amino acid and the carboxylic acid group of another amino acid.
-This reaction releases a molecule of water.
+Peptide bonds are formed by a dehydration (condensation) reaction between the amino group of one amino acid and the carboxyl group of another amino acid.
+This reaction releases a molecule of water, creating a covalent bond between the two amino acids.

 Protein Structure